fabiojmendes/Autosys/README.md

 to the conclusion that either I settle for a subpar solution using an existing smart lock + app available on the marketplace, or I have to spend an arm and a leg and step up to a solution that is more professional.
 I did neither.
 I did what every engineer would.
 I'll roll my own!
-How difficult can it be...
-Famous last words :)
+How difficult can it be… Famous last words :)

 Joke aside, I took it as a challenge.
 After some research, I figured the